zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T04_Lab_Mod02_Building Azure IaaS-Based Server Applications by using ARM.md

 1. Wait for the deployment to complete before you proceed to the next task.

-#### Task 4: Validate that the Windows Server 2016 Azure VM is serving web content
+#### Task 5: Validate that the Windows Server 2016 Azure VM is serving web content

 1. In the hub menu in the Azure portal, click **Resource groups**.

-1. On the **Resource groups** blade, click the entry representing the resource group into which you deployed the Windows Server 2016 Datacenter virtual machine earlier in this exercise.
+1. On the **Resource groups** blade, click the **AADesignLab0303-RG** entry representing the resource group into which you deployed the Windows Server 2016 Datacenter virtual machine earlier in this exercise.

-1. On the resource group blade, click the entry representing the virtual machine you deployed.
+1. On the resource group blade, click the **ra-single-windows-vm1** entry representing the virtual machine you deployed by using Azure Building Blocks.

 1. On the **Virtual machine** blade, locate the **Public IP address** entry, and identify its value.